jzhou316/Unsupervised-Sentence-Summarization/README.md

 **Note:** as our generation process is left-to-right, we used only the forward model in ELMo.
 We also tested on the small version of GPT-2 after its release, but found it didn't not perform as well as ELMo in our setup.

+## Dependencies

+The code was based and tested on the following libraries:
+- python 3.6
+- PyTorch 0.4.1
+- allennlp 0.5.1

+For Rouge evaluation, we used [files2rouge](https://github.com/pltrdy/files2rouge).

 ## Unsupervised Summary Generation

 To generate summaries for a given corpus of source sentences, make sure the following two components are prepared: